sadbunny3000/shielded-yield/README.md

 ## 👥 Team

-### Natangwe Shikesho — Founder & Lead Developer
+### Natangwe Martin — Founder & Lead Developer

-Natangwe is a self-taught Solana developer and entrepreneur based in **Ongwediva, Oshana Region, Namibia**.
+Natangwe is a student (studying cyber security at National Institute of Technology), Solana developer and entrepreneur based in **Ongwediva, Oshana Region, Namibia**.
 He is the founder of Sunrise Poultry Farm, a biosecure broiler and egg production operation supplying schools, households, and restaurants in the Oshana region — demonstrating a track record of building and operating real-world ventures from the ground up.

 **Solana Ecosystem Work:**
 * **Shielded Yield** — This project: a privacy-first yield aggregator using Anchor 0.32.1 and MagicBlock Ephemeral Rollups, successfully deployed to Solana Devnet.